yukwang11/Early-Detection-and-Differential-Diagnosis-of-Alzheimer-s-Disease/README.md

 1. **To capture the temporal relationships within patients' routine lab-test histories using embedding techniques.**
 2. **To develop a classification model that uses lab-test sequences for early AD detection and differential diagnosis, minimizing the reliance on specialized tests.**

+## Data
+The data used in this study is the **MIMIC dataset**, which consists of publicly available patient records.
+All data is de-identified and aggregated from open-access sources, no personally identifiable information is involved.
+There are no plans to redistribute additional data generated during the project, as all results from the project are directly based only on existing datasets.
+Given the sensitive nature of the data, we adhered to the MIMIC Data Use Agreement, which complies with ethical and privacy guidelines to protect patient confidentiality.

 ## Methodology
 ### Early Detection vs. Diagnosis
 Early detection uses general lab-test data available before AD-specific tests, while diagnosis relies on a complete set of diagnostic tests.